F105D model in 1/32 scale

 (As this kit will be finished however with a clean configuration, with engine is to be put on a newly to be made scratch engine dolly next to the plane with fitted rear fuselage and retracted refueling probe).

 Some pre-airbrushing was done with parts still in their sprues.

 The cockpit parts are OK.
 You get nice instruments (a transparent panel, film for the instruments and a rear panel to sandwich), side walls, a good set op side panels and a seat of 5 parts.

 note launch rail at rear bulkhead

 But the basic kit parts/shapes from Trumpeter kit can be used.
 Also added was the seat's "launch rail" to the rear bulkhead and I did not use part # F7 and left out the seat cushions parts # F5 and F4.

-The shape of the canopy is suspect.
+The shape of the canopy is unfortunately inaccurate.
 When seen from the front, you will see that the kits' canopy is "too flat" and not rounded enough in cross section.
-Look at good pictures and you will see what I mean.
+Look at good photos and you will see what I mean.
 The cockpit canopy is in fact the only incorrect part of this impressive and otherwise excellent Trumpeter kit.

 the canopy cross sections... left kit part, right new made part

 The cockpit itself was painted in light grey with black detailing on the instruments.

 In the cockpit tub, I added some piping to the rear bulkhead and some pieces of sprue to the sidewalls for added detail.
 You get good results with minimal effort as the panel parts' layouts are accurate for the F-105D as seen in various photos (see references).
 No need for after market sets here.
 With some basic modeling skills you can get good results in the cockpit area.